Version: 2.1 | Last Updated: June 24, 2026

 IMPORTANT — PLEASE READ CAREFULLY

-"Account" means the Blink Card Account, a dedicated account within your Blink Wallet through which Card Transactions are processed and settled.
+“Card Balance” means the Blink Card Balance, the dedicated balance within your Blink Wallet through which Card Transactions are processed and settled.

-"Available Balance" means the total value of funds in your Account that are available to spend using the Card, as calculated by Blink in USD.
-In Funded Mode, Available Balance is determined by the balance you have transferred to your Card Account from your Blink Wallet, calculated in USD at the prevailing rate, less any pending Transactions, fees, and any outstanding amounts owed.
+“Available Balance” means the total value of funds in your Card Balance that are available to spend using the Card, as calculated by Blink in USD.
+In Funded Mode, Available Balance is determined by the balance you have transferred to your Card Balance from your Blink Wallet, calculated in USD at the prevailing rate, less any pending Transactions, fees, and any outstanding amounts owed.
 In Credit Mode, Available Balance is determined by the Market Value of your Collateral.
 Because Bitcoin-denominated balances are subject to price fluctuations, the Available Balance may change in USD terms without any Transaction activity.

 “Card Networks” means the payment card networks including Visa or Mastercard.